djvillafana/webbreaker/README.md

       --version     Used for the command 'fortify upload' this option specifies the application version name and is used to both locate the file to be uploaded and the correct fortify application version to upload the file to.
-      -x                    Specifies the extension of the file to be uploaded.
-WebBreaker will attempt to upload the file {fortify_version}.{x}

 ### Cheatsheet
 **For a more descriptive cheatsheet, view the Verbose CheatSheet section of our docs**